psirenny/derbygap/README.md

 Client Usage
 ------------

 Creating a derbygap app is similar to creating a standard derby app.

 In addition to creating the app's script bundle, you must also create the app's html by calling `derbygap.writeHtml`:

 This example assumes you have initialized a phonegap app (named phonegap) in the root of your project.

-Create and run the following file:
+devices.js:

     var derbyApp = require('…');
     var expressApp = require('…');